anaiel/php_piscine/README.md

 ### Day06

+Day 06 is the first step into object oriented programming.
+Unlike other days where the exercises are independant from one another and range from very easy to hardest, here each exercise is one part of a bigger project, which is to visualize a 3D object.
+For each exercise, we have to define a class with the necessary contructor and methods.
+It also serves as an introduction to documenting code, which we hardly ever do at 42.

 | # | Exercise | Status | Correction notes |
 |---|----------|--------|------------------|
 | 00 | La classe Color | ✅ | |